What We See

 Overview

 Asset Based Finance (ABF) is now one of the most exciting segments within private credit, drawing increased attention from both investment firms and capital allocators.
-While the strategy’s growth potential is widely recognized with many new entrants joining the space, few market participants possess the flexibility and discipline required to unlock its full value.
+While the strategy’s growth potential is widely recognized with many new entrants joining the space, few market participants are positioned with the flexibility and discipline required to unlock its full value.
 The solution: dynamic and adaptive investing.

 This approach to investing leverages broad capabilities and disciplined capital deployment, resulting in the ability to continuously capitalize on persistent sources of excess spread across the enormity of ABF markets.
 Long-term shifts in wholesale funding that began after the Global Financial Crisis, now accelerated by near-term catalysts and new market entrants, have created a particularly compelling window of opportunity.
-In this evolving landscape, where capital is abundant and economic outcomes are increasingly uncertain, such dynamism is essential to achieving superior risk-adjusted returns.
+At the same time, as new capital and new structures enter the market, differences in underwriting standards, transparency, and structural protections are becoming more pronounced — heightening the importance of disciplined and flexible capital allocation.

 Dynamic Investing in Asset Based Finance